kcct-fujimotolab/minimum-DCGAN/README.md

 # DCGAN
-Implementation of basic and versatile DCGAN model using Keras.
+Implementation of basic and universal DCGAN model using Keras.

 ## Description

-These programs can load images from the specified directory, resize and train.
+These programs can load images from the specified directory, resize these images and train the model.
 You can record images generated during training.
-You can load trained models and generate images.
+Also you can load trained models and generate images.

-## Requirement
+## Requirements

 - Python 3.0 or more
 - Keras 2.0 or more (Tensorflow backend)